 Botox, the most commonly known drug of this type, is a trademarked name for a specific botulinum toxin (type A), but other brands that work in a similar manner include Vistabel, Dysport and Bocouture.

 Botox injections work by blocking nerves signals to muscles, relaxing or making their ability to contract weaker.
 The effects last about three to twelve months, depending on what you are treating.

-Is the Botulinum toxin safe?
+Is the toxin safe?

-Botulinum toxin has been used for decades and is one of the most studied medicines in the world.
+Anti wrinkle injections using the neuro toxin has been used for decades and is one of the most studied medicines in the world.
 More than 2000 medical research papers have confirmed it is generally very safe and effective.
 But it should always be given by, or under the supervision of, a qualified medical professional to minimise any risks.

 What is it for?

 It is available on the NHS for chronic migraine, excessive sweating and overactive bladder.

 Botox is also the most common cosmetic procedure in the UK for people who want to minimise wrinkles and lines across the forehead, frown lines and crow’s feet.
 Although it won’t correct other signs of the ageing process like sagging eyelids.